A Branch-Price-Cut-And-Switch Approach for Optimizing Team Formation and Routing for Airport Baggage Handling Tasks with Stochastic Travel Times: Experimental Study

 \section{Experimental Study}

 In the following, we analyze the impact of cutting planes, switching between the DRMP and ARMP as master problem formulations, and different branching strategies on solution quality and convergence speed.
 Furthermore, we compare stochastic and deterministic solutions and evaluate the impact of stochasticity on optimal strategies.\\ Section \ref{section:instance_set} elaborates on the generation of test instances.
-Section \ref{section:influence_components} summarizes the algorithm's performance for different configurations of the aforementioned components\revnew{, as well as a performance comparison to the approach proposed by \cite{yuan2015branch}}.
+Section \ref{section:influence_components} summarizes the algorithm's performance for different configurations of the aforementioned components, as well as a performance comparison to the approach proposed by \cite{yuan2015branch}.
 In Section \ref{section:comparison_stoch_det}, stochastic and deterministic optimal policies are compared with respect to their practical feasibility.
-The proposed algorithmm \revnew{as well as the benchmark approach by \cite{yuan2015branch},} were implemented using Python 3.12 and Gurobi 12.0.2.
+The proposed algorithmm as well as the benchmark approach by \cite{yuan2015branch}, were implemented using Python 3.12 and Gurobi 12.0.2.
+The codebase for said algorithms can be found under \url{https://github.com/andreashagntum/BC_APR}.
 Furthermore, all computational studies were performed on a single machine equipped with an Intel® Core® i7-8700K 11th 12-core 3.7GHz processor, 32GB of RAM and running Windows 11.
 All instances and corresponding solutions can be found under \url{https://github.com/andreashagntum/StochasticTeamFormationRoutingAirport}.\\